abeidabdou/WAL-I/README.md

 If you have more questions, ask in this [Discord server](#).

-## Add WAL-I to Your Server by subscribing and help me make Wal-i even better
+## Add WAL-I to Your Server by subscribing and help me add more to what Wal-i can do

 The subscription fee is $5.